zaerl/warudo/README.md

 ## Usage
 Warudo by default reads a file called `warudo.conf` in the same folder of the binary.
 This behavior can be changed passing the `WRD_CONFIG_PATH` environment variable.
 Every config can be passed as environment variable.
+For example `socket_port` can be passed as `WRD_SOCKET_PORT` variable.

 Check `warudo.conf.default` for a list of default settings.

 Example: